Zequez/logseq-vault/pages/Money Club.md

 	- When I was a kid my father got all the money in the house.
 He would work long hours and come back at night.
 I was told studying is my only job.
 And my father, _in his attempt to control us_,  made sure we did the job well, by paying us for getting good grades.
 And punishing us (by taking computer time away) if we got bad grades.
 	- He also payed us to do things that we otherwise wouldn't do, like picking up dog poop.
 He was teaching us to do things we didn't want for money.
 	- With the money saved, I remember having bought a fishing rod; fishing was an activity that we did together with my father; although not very often.
 	- There was a lot of worry about money in my home.
 I was born in an economically unstable country.
-On 2001 there was an economic crisis that left my parents with big debts and shriveled savings
+On 2001 there was an economic crisis that left my parents with big debts and empty savings.
+Menem and he peronists had stolen all the money in the country by their _neoliberalismo_ idea.
+	-
 	-